What Causes High Cholesterol?

 Cholesterol is a waxy substance that’s present in every cell in the body and is required to produce vitamin D, hormones, and digestive substances.
-While cholesterol is essential for the body to function, your body creates all of the cholesterol that it requires.
+While it is essential for the body to function, your body creates all that it requires.

-High cholesterol is a condition that occurs when cholesterol levels in the blood are elevated.
-28 million adults in the U.S. have high cholesterol, which is defined as cholesterol levels that are higher than 240 mg/dL.
-Unfortunately, high cholesterol increases the risk of heart attack, stroke, and atherosclerosis (the narrowing of the arteries), among other serious conditions.
+This is a condition that occurs when the levels in the blood are elevated.
+28 million adults in the U.S. have high cholesterol, which is defined as levels that are higher than 240 mg/dL.
+Unfortunately, this increases the risk of heart attack, stroke, and atherosclerosis (the narrowing of the arteries), among other serious conditions.

 Understanding what causes high cholesterol can help you prevent this common condition.
-The main causes of high cholesterol include:
+The main causes of this includes:

 A High-Fat Diet

-Smoking and vaping both lower levels of the good cholesterol in the body, known as HDL cholesterol.
-Quitting smoking or vaping can increase your HDL cholesterol levels and lower your LDL (bad) cholesterol levels, which will reduce your risk of developing high cholesterol.
+Smoking and vaping both lower levels of the good cholesterol in the body, known as HDL.
+Quitting smoking or vaping can increase your HDL levels and lower your LDL (bad) levels, which will reduce your risk of developing high cholesterol.

 Underlying Health Conditions and Medications